plone/training/mastering-plone/what_is_plone.rst

 Object publishing
 -----------------

-Objects can be called and return a representation of itself - usually html.
+Objects can be called and return a representation of itself - usually HTML.

 .. code-block:: python